NotRunningJ/DCOM-270-Final-Project/README.md

-# DCOM-270-Final-Project

-## Harry Potter Quiz
+# Harry Potter Trivia Quiz

-Repository for group to access updated code
+This was my group's final project for a web development course at Lebanon Valley College.